quii/learn-go-with-tests/concurrency/readme.md

 `/Users/gypsydave5/go/src/github.com/gypsydave5/learn-go-with-tests/concurrency/v3/websiteChecker.go:11`

-Everything is in the stack trace - all you have to do is be patient enough to read it.
+Everything you need to know is printed to your terminal - all you have to do is be patient enough to read it.

 ### Channels

-We can solve this problem by coordinating our goroutines using _channels_.
+We can solve this data race by coordinating our goroutines using _channels_.
 Channels are a Go data structure that can both receive and send values.
 These operations, along with their details, allow communication between different processes.